JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 				- Attacker can control client configurations, leading to network disruption or data interception (main-in-the middle attack)
 		- Rogue DHCP Servers:
 			- What?
 				- Rogue DHCP server is an unauthorized DHCP server that operates on the network.
-It can interface witht h
+It can interface with the legitimate DHCP process, leading to incorrect IP assignments or network outages
+			- Why?
+				- Rogue servers can provide incorrect network configurations to cli